cerberus-zone/cerberus_website/docs/running-a-validator.md

 cerberusd keys add personal_cerberus_wallet
 ```

-This will generated mnemonics like most blockchain wallets.
+The command above will generate mnemonics like most blockchain wallets.
 You will want to store this is in a safe place.
 We recommend against storing your mnemonics backup in cloud storage.
 The mnemonics will not be displayed again on the screen once you close the terminal window.

+## Starting Validator Node

-#### 5. Starting Cerberus Validator Node
+### Starting Cerberus Validator Node

-To have your validator node sync with the Cerberus blockchain, you must run the command below.
+You must run the command below to have your validator node sync with the Cerberus blockchain.
 This will start the sync process for you.

 ```bash:
 cerberusd start
 ```

-Once you have successfully had your Cerberus validator started you will want to run it as a service to ensure it is always running.
+Once you have successfully tested that your Cerberus validator will start, you will want to run it as a service to ensure it is always running.
 See instructions for _Running Cerberus as a Service (systemd)_

 ### Running Cerberus as a Service (systemd)